arhanjain/dotfiles/README.md

 - automatic setup for zsh
 - any theme or aesthetic changes to the OS (orchid theme maybe)
 - find better suited colors for nvim hop (try to match the demo)
+- list all features & plugins in readme
+- update commands and shortcuts